Student Honors Candidacy

 Upon successful completion of the first semester of the RIPL Candidacy Honors Program, the student will become a RIPL Staff Editor.
 Production assignments are integral to RIPL’s publication process and these assignments refine a candidate’s research, editing, cite-checking, and proofreading skills.
 Additionally, upon acceptance of the candidate’s comment or case note, he or she will have the opportunity to publish his or her article in one of the most widely respected intellectual property journals in the world.
-In the past decade, RIPL has experienced remarkable success, ranking as the 11th most cited technology law journal in the country according to Google analytics.
+In the past decade, RIPL has experienced remarkable success, ranking as the number 3 IP journal in the world according to Washington & Lee Law Review Rankings and as the 11th most cited technology law journal in the country according to Google analytics.
 Indeed, RIPL has been cited as persuasive authority by the United States Court of Appeals for the Federal Circuit and parties petitioning the United States Supreme Court for a writ of certiorari.

 There are two ways to receive an invitation to join the RIPL Candidacy Honors Program: “grade on” or “write on.”

-- Grade-On Qualifications: Students who have completed between 25 and 38 course hours and have ranks that are within the top 25% of their class are automatically eligible to join the Journal.
+- Grade-On Qualifications: Students who have completed at least 24 credit hours and have ranks that are within the top 25% of their class are automatically eligible to join the Journal.

-- Write-On Qualifications: Students who have completed between 25 and 38 course hours and have ranks that fall within the range of 26% to 50% are eligible to write on to the Journal.
-The write-on program is hosted by all three JMLS journals and requires a student to write a short law review comment that analyzes a specific closed research problem.
+- Write-On Qualifications: Students who have completed at least 24 credit hours and have ranks that fall within the range of 26% to 50% are eligible to write on to the Journal.
+The write-on program is hosted by both JMLS journals and requires a student to write a short law review comment that analyzes a specific closed research problem.
 The student’s comment will then be reviewed by the RIPL executive editorial board, and those students who successfully complete the write-on qualifications will receive invitations to participate in the RIPL Candidacy Honors Program.